Roundup called into question after US court finding

 The lawsuit from Dewayne Johnson claimed Roundup caused his non-Hodgkin's lymphoma, which Monsanto denies.

-The company insists hundreds of studies have established that the active ingredient in Roundup - glyphosate - is safe.
+The company insists hundreds of studies have established that the active ingredient in Roundup - glyphosate - is safe and reportedly plans to appeal the decision.

+Dr Fiona Thomson-Carter, general manager of New Zealand's EPA's Hazardous Substances Group, said the authority was aware of the US court ruling.

+"The EPA has not been involved in the court case, and is not aware of any specific evidence which was used in court.

 Clarke has about a decade of experience in organic farming and only recently stepped down from his national role at the Soil and Health Association.